What's your sign?

 Humans are narrative creatures.
 Astrology helps provide a narrative to what we are experiencing that centers you as the protagonist of the story.
 You, Leo, are feeling distressed at work because the sun is in Cancer.
 This helps provide context to what you are experiencing and gives you a frame of reference for your life.

 The takeaway: Build customer interviewing into the DNA of your company so you can directly reference exactly what your customer is going through in your marketing messaging.
 Make sure you're using "you" language, and not "us" language on your landing page.
-If you want more tips, I hosted a whole webinar on how to do just that.

 3. Authenticity is queen